ossuminc/riddl/README.md

 ## Introduction
-RIDDL, the Reactive Interface to Domain Definition Language, is a tool for eliminating the boilerplate from reactive systems designed with Domain Driven Design (DDD).
+RIDDL, the Reactive Interface to Domain Definition Language, is a specification lanugage and tooling to help capture requirements and specify designs for the class of systems that can be designed with DDD and utilize a distributed, reactive cloud native architecture.

-It uses a DDD inspired specification language to allow subject matter experts and developers alike to work at a higher level of specification than they would if they were coding directly in a programming language.
-It aims to relieve developers of the burden of maintaining infrastructural code through evolution of the domain abstractions.
+RIDDL allows subject matter experts, business analysts, and system architects to work at a higher level of abstraction than they would if they were coding directly in a programming language.
+RIDDL aims to relieve developers of the burden of maintaining infrastructural code through evolution of the system abstractions.

-## Getting Started Locally
+## Important Documentation Sections

+* [Introduction](https://riddl.tech/introduction/) - answer the important initial questions
+* [Concepts](https://riddl.tech/concepts/) - provides a conceptual understanding of RIDDL before diving into the details
+* [Guides](https://riddl.tech/guides/) - four guides for different kinds of RIDDL audiences.
+* [riddlc](https://riddl.tech/tooling/riddlc/) - various ways to obtain the RIDDL compiler

+## Install With `brew`
+TBD

+## Quickly Use On Your Computer
-To use `riddlc` locally and be able to update it with new changes, use this
+To use `riddlc` locally and be able to update it with new changes, use this approach:
-approach:
 * `git clone` the latest content and change directory to that cloned repository
 * Put the `.../riddl/riddlc/target/universal/stage/bin` directory in your PATH variable